donnyc219/VBStack/README.md

 ```
 var name = stack.pop()
 ```
-The returned value is optinal type.
+The returned value is optional type.
 The element is then removed from the stack.

 ## Peek
 "peek" the last element in the stack (like Java peek method in Stack).
 The element is not removed.